pharmacologie-caen/vigicaen/tests/testthat/_snaps/desc_cont.md

     Condition <columns_not_in_data>
       Error:
-      ! `vf` columns must be in `.data`. i The followings were not found in `.data`: "v2"
+      ! `vf` columns must be in `.data`. x The followings were not found in `.data`: "v2".

 ---